panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // After 2 seconds logs "New salary 1100"
 ```

-When JavaScript reaches the expression `const newSalary = await slowAddition(base, increase)` it does:
+JavaScript does the following when reaches the expression `const newSalary = await slowAddition(base, increase)`:

 1. Pauses `increaseSalary()` function execution (in a non-blocking manner)
 2. *Waits* 2 seconds until the promise returned by `slowAddition(base, increase)` is resolved